About the Commute Trip Reduction (CTR) Law

 The CTR program benefits our state’s transportation system, economy, CTR participants and other drivers on the road.

-- Employees at 966 CTR affected worksites reduced their drive-alone trip rate from 65.7 percent to 63.1 percent, representing a 2.6 percent decrease from the original rate.
-They left about 14,500 cars home at work every day, and commuted by other means such as bus, vanpool, train, walking, biking or teleworking, resulting in less traffic congestion.
+- Employees at 955 CTR-affected worksites increased their non-drive-alone trip rate from 34.3 percent to 39.1 percent, representing a 4.8 percentage point increase from the original rate.
+They left about 22,400 cars home at work every day, and commuted by other means such as bus, vanpool, train, walking, biking or teleworking, resulting in less traffic congestion.

-- The average vehicle miles traveled per surveyed employee declined by 3.1 percent.
-The overall miles decreased by about 33 million miles annually.
-This results in a reduction of 1.6 million gallons of fuel, saving commuters $5.8 million in fuel expenditures.
-This translates into an annual greenhouse gas emission reduction of 14,700 tons, the equivalent of 79 rail cars of coal or the same effect as the amount of greenhouse gases held by 12,000 acres of forest.
+- The average vehicle miles traveled per surveyed employee declined by 7.4 percent.
+The overall miles decreased by about 79 million miles annually.
+This results in a reduction of 3.7 million gallons of fuel, saving commuters almost $10 million in fuel expenditures.
+This translates into an annual greenhouse gas emission reduction of 33,500 metric tons, the equivalent of 180 rail cars of coal or the same amount of carbon sequestered annually by about 31,500 acres of forest: enough trees to cover almost 60% of Seattle.

 To read more about the costs and benefits of the CTR Program, download the 2015 CTR Report To the Washington State Legislature.
 (721KB PDF)